S-Makrod/AutoDatabase/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 </pre>

 This defines the table used in the application.
-Feel free to insert a view automobile too.
+Feel free to insert a view automobiles too.

 ## Video Demo
 The project demo can be seen at https://youtu.be/Rm7Lrn7NDuY.